lauraa0055/github-tutorial/README.md

 1. Go to [github](https://github.com/) and click "sign up"
 2. Once you have your github account, go to [cloud9](https://c9.io/login) and click the [octocat](https://preview.c9users.io/laura5a/github-learning/github-tutorial/Screen%20Shot%202018-10-19%20at%209.31.05%20AM.png?_c9_id=livepreview0&_c9_host=https://ide.c9.io).
 And there, you have signed up for cloud 9 using your github accout.
+3. Now go to the addition icon next to your profile and click "New Repository"
+4. After doing so, give it a name and click create
+5. It will take you to a page with code in it, on the top it will have the options for HTTPS and SSH.
+Pick the one that says SSH.
+6. Copy the code you see and paste it into your command line.
+7. Boom!
+New repository